harrycricket/collection/README.md

-# Front-End.github.io
+# Relax.github.io
-The projects about Front End
+The projects collected from internet just relax and make joke